nickyrong/ShinyWeatherCan/README.md

 [Environment and Climate Change Canada (ECCC)](https://climate.weather.gc.ca/historical_data/search_historic_data_e.html).
 <br/>

 Currently the ECCC website only allows data downloads of one month at a time.
 The current scope of this app is to minimize repetition for downloading data.
-Functionality to download data from ECCC within this app is provided by the [weathercan package](https://github.com/ropensci/weathercan).
-The weathercan package is part of the [rOpenSci project](http://ropensci.org) and authored by Dr. Steffi LaZerte.
+Functionality to download data from ECCC within this app is provided by the [weathercan package](https://github.com/ropensci/weathercan) which is part of the [rOpenSci project](http://ropensci.org) and authored by Dr. Steffi LaZerte.
 <br/>
 <img src="https://github.com/ropensci/weathercan/raw/master/inst/assets/weathercan_logo.png" width="6%" />
 <br/>

 ## Usage:

 The app is hosted on [shinyapps.io](https://nickrongkp.shinyapps.io/WeatherCan/) with a free account.
-Please be mindful of others and close the app/browser tab as soon as possible when you are done to conserve resources for others, thank you.
+Please be mindful of this and close the app/browser tab as soon as possible when you are done, thank you.

 **Data are downloaded on-the-fly from ECCC.
 Please be patient as the downloads can be fairly large (especially for hourly and daily data).**